mudassir-ahmed/blog/matlab-getting-started/index.md

   - Octave
 ---

-Fun fact: 82% of Fortune 100 companies use MATLAB.
-Octave allows you to prototype your Machine Learning experiments faster.
-The main reason is that it is a high level programming language.
-Some people prefer to get their algorithms working in Octave and then migrate to another language such as Python, R, Java or C++.
+82% of Fortune 100 companies use MATLAB; Octave allows you to prototype your Machine Learning experiments faster, saving you time and money.
+Since it's a high level programming language you can do things really fast.
+Some people prefer to get their algorithms working in MATLAB and then migrate to another language such as Python, R, Java or C++.
+So learning to use MATLAB is a good investment.

+MathWorks provides a free online self-paced [MATLAB Course](https://matlabacademy.mathworks.com/).
+You also get a certificate which you can share to show others you have completed the course.

 ## Installation

+Since MATLAB has a price tag, we will use an open source alternative called [Octave](https://octave.org).
+Octave is largely compatible with MATLAB - so you can still follow along if you have MATLAB.

 On Ubuntu 20.04